Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \subsubsection{\textbf{General Programming (22 issues)}}

 This category includes issues consisting of typical software development errors not specific to the MCP architecture (e.g., null-pointer crashes, typos, syntax errors), as well as user mistakes in writing or configuring MCP servers.
-For example, one issue reported that the \textit{``MCP server crashed on startup due to a syntax error''}, because \textit{``nested double quotes in an f-string are causing a parsing error''} \cite{ex_general_programming}.